Find a Lender-Approved Local Conveyancer in Falmouth

 • Sharp & Rimmer, Hillhead, St. Mawes, Truro, Cornwall, TR2 5AL

-The firms listed below are a small selection of solicitors in Falmouth with expertise in commercial conveyancing in Falmouth.
-This could include advice on taking a commercial lease as a tenant
+The firms listed below are a small selection of solicitors in Falmouth with expertise in landlord and tenant law and on the regulations governing different types of tenancies.
+This should include advice on Terms and conditions of tenancy agreements

 • Hine Downing Llp, 8-14 Berkeley Vale, Falmouth, Cornwall, TR11 3PH